shalomkerry/shalomkerry.github.io/_posts/2025-03-25-The-Prince-Of-Egypt-Is-Indeed-A-Masterpeice.md

 ## Prologue
 If you haven't watched the whole thing what are you doing here?
 Go watch it.
 And if you have, savor the story of Moses with this brilliant song by Jimmy Clifton called you guessed it Moses.

 I have and am still watching edits on YouTube.
-They are pretty cool honestly.Some of the ones that I loved I linked them down below.
-Am a bit obsessed with it and this blog is more of just putting these links in one place so I can turn back and appreciate it in the future.
+They are pretty cool honestly.Am a bit obsessed with it and this blog is more of just putting these links in one place so I can turn back and appreciate it in the future.
 Thanks for reading.

 See you on the next one.